zalando-nakadi/nakadi-producer-spring-boot-starter/CONTRIBUTING.md

 If you are implementing an issue, please mention its number in the PR comment, so reviewers (and people digging through the history later) can look up what this is about.
 (This will also create a link in the other direction, which is useful for people finding the issue first.)

+### Code Style
+We do not follow a particular standard here.
+Please have a look around in the files you are changing and respect and adapt to the code style you find there.

 ### Commit messages

 Please try to explain why you did your changes in the commit messages.
 If you are implementing an issue, include its number in the message.